atpoverload/clerk/README.md

 System.out.println("ran workload in " + stopwatch.read());
 ```

 Frequently, these collectors are used synchronously.
-This makes the injection framework overkill since the execution policies is easy to manage.
+This makes the injection framework overkill since the execution policy is easy to manage.
 This is done to explicitly differentiate between serial vs parallel data collection.

 ## `Clerk` with dependency injection

 For parallel data collection, there is a injection framework that can enforce complex policies.
-This manages execution policies across multiple data source.
+This manages execution policies across multiple data sources.

 `Clerk` expects the following injections:

 ```java